TheCodeYoda/RiceTeaCatPandaCTF/Reverse/whatsThePassword_revisited/README.md

 ![mainfxn](https://user-images.githubusercontent.com/46860321/73137023-12927f80-407a-11ea-864a-868848a6af02.png)

 Analysing the main function we can see that it performs some kind of xor operation on our input and compares it with DAT_00301020 if we can reverse that particular operation and apply it on DAT_00301020 we can get the password.
-Observing the code we observe that it is taking character at &DAT_00301020 i steps of 50.
+Observing the code we see that its taking character at &DAT_00301020 i steps of 50.

 ![offsets](https://user-images.githubusercontent.com/46860321/73137028-16260680-407a-11ea-8b39-a6081b873cde.png)